argaghulamahmad/salah/_posts/salah1.md

 performed as a congregation at a masjid.
 It also serves as an excellent relief for stress and worry.

-> Most surely, in the remembrance of Allah do hearts find solace.Qur'an -
+> Most surely, in the remembrance of Allah do hearts find solace.
-> Chapter 13, Verse 28
+> Qur'an - Chapter 13, Verse 28